 Please note that the video cannot include voiceover without an accompanying visual.

-Results: Representative Automated Glycerol Pipetting Analyses
+Representative Results for Generating 80% Glycerol

+The representative results demonstrate experiments with glycerol, GelMA, and double network hydrogels containing GelMA and alginate [1].

+WIDE: Workstation is operating

-In this representative analysis, the generation of an 80% glycerol solution was investigated either without temperature control and without tip touch [1], with temperature control and without tip touch [2], or with temperature control and with tip touch [3].
+First, an 85% stock solution of glycerol was diluted to a final concentration of 80% with distilled water containing the dye [1].
+The protocol was executed either without temperature control and without tip touch [2], with temperature control and without tip touch [3], or with temperature control and with tip touch [4] to find the setup which ensure a high reproducibility.

+Workstation is operating the protocol to generate 80% glycerol samples

 LAB MEDIA: Figure 3ai Video Editor: please emphasize setup 1 column

 LAB MEDIA: Figure 3ai Video Editor: please emphasize setup 2 column

 LAB MEDIA: Figure 3ai Video Editor: please emphasize setup 3 column

-The absorbance readings [1] highlight that the integration of the temperature control and the tip touch significantly impacts the mixtures [2].
+The calculated coefficient of variation values for the three setups demonstrates a significant influence of the temperature dock and the tip touch function, and highlight the ability to generate highly reproducible results [1].

+LAB MEDIA: Figure 3ai LAB MEDIA: Figure Video Editor: please emphasize coefficient of variation row

+LAB MEDIA: Figure 3aii LAB MEDIA: Figure Video Editor: please emphasize setup3

+By using the tip touch function with the temperature dock, the standard deviation was significantly reduced in setup 3 [1].

 LAB MEDIA: Figure 3aii LAB MEDIA: Figure

-LAB MEDIA: Figure 3aii LAB MEDIA: Figure 3ai Video Editor: please sequentially emphasize setup data clusters from 1-3
+LAB MEDIA: Figure 3aii LAB MEDIA: Figure 3ai Video Editor: please sequentially emphasize setup3 with data points

 Plotting of the sample absorbance values for setup 3 [1] yields no increasing or decreasing values throughout the experiment and, therefore, indicates no influence of the sample position on the absorbance values [2].